Caspering/inventory_management/README.md

 - processed food can be vegan or non-vegan. they have manufacturing & expiring dates
 - Stationary is limited to only one item per type per purchase order.

-#### Expected output(s):
-- All data is to be persisted.
-- REST API to add more quantity to stock (name/barcode & quantity)
-- REST APIs for list of,
-- all items in-stock with available quantity with details
-- in-stock f&v with details
-- in-stock processed food with details
-- in-stock vegan processed food with details
-- in-stock vegan processed food with details
-- in-stock stationary with details

 #### Add an e-checkout counter

 1. Stationary is limited to one quantity per item type per customer purchase order.